bremme/arduino-project/README.md

 # Usage

-To get started clone this repro or download zip and extract on your local machine.
+To get started clone this repo or download zip and extract on your local machine.
 To clone using git:

 ```shell
 $ git clone https://github.com/bremme/arduino-project-skeleton
 ```

-Open the `arduino-config.sh` file and set the location of your Arduino binairy, serial port, serial speed, Arduino board and optionally a serial monitor program and editor.
+Open the `arduino-config.sh` file and set the location of your Arduino binary, serial port, serial speed, Arduino board and optionally a serial monitor program and editor.
 When done source the `arduino-config.sh` file to load the configuration.

 ```shell
 $ source arduino-config.sh